 Among the independent vendors that I passed, one stood out and it was one I had read about in the WestSider newspaper, Daa!
-Dumpling (See review on TripAdvisor) at 1000 South 8th Avenue.
+Dumpling (See review on TripAdvisor-Now Closed) at 1000 South 8th Avenue.

 This little Russian Dumplings are delicious.
 Perfectly boiled and seasoned I had the combination chicken and pork dumplings with sour cream and pickles and each bite was a pleasure.
 The woman even kept it open for me when I ordered and closed as soon I started to devour my dumplings.
 For $8.00, they were so good and dipping them into the sour cream made them extra rich.